 When do you expect to have working software available?

 This will depend very much upon the number of programmers and other volunteer developers that we are able to attract.
-It is unlikely that we will be in a position to start beta testing before the end of 2017.
+We are not forecasting specific dates at this stage, but the Newsletters will keep you up to date on the development progress.

 Will I be able to get my data onto a website?

 Probably not in Version 1 of the software.
 But we recognise that many researchers want to be able to share their research online, and this is on our development list.
-As with TMG, we expect that third party software designers may want to develop independent tools for reading the HRE database and for uploading reports and charts to a website.
+As with TMG, we expect that third party software designers may want to develop independent tools for reading the HRE database output and for uploading reports and charts to a website.